-Today, as one of the best marketing strategies, email marketing is still going on strong.
+Today, email marketing, as one of the best marketing strategies, is going on strong.
 According to 2018 data, email marketing is still listed as the most effective marketing channel.

 There is no denying that video is a powerful medium, and we spend much more time on a web page with videos than the one without video.
 Marketers try to use videos in their email marketing.
 And it works well indeed.
 Just by mentioning the term "video" in the email subject line, you can increase the email open rate; not to mention embedding video in email.